 Although Queen Cobras were very trusting towards humans, they hardly ever entered their homes.
 Most likely because they preferred open skies.
 Old pagan beliefs state that pregnant women that woke up to find Queen Cobra curls near their bed were blessed with healthy children.
 There were many superstitions like that.
 Another one was finding punctured slither marks in your crops meant fruitful harvests for five seasons.
 And some believed drinking their venom on the third moon of the flood season would give them a longer life.
 The venom wasn’t lethal, but later research stated that it didn’t prolong your life either.
 It did however have hallucinating effects, causing people to see psychedelic patterns.

-As a new member of the Extinct Animal family, the Queen Cobra inspired a Moooi Wallcovering design that is part of the Memento Moooi Wallcovering collection.
+The unique features of the Queen Cobra inspired a Moooi Wallcovering design that is part of the Memento Moooi Wallcovering collection.
 The Queen Cobra Wallcovering is made from hand-woven sisal fibres, inspired by the Queen Cobra’s rhythmic curves and grassy habitat.
 The design comprises round overlapping shapes in a pattern with a hypnotic feel to it.
-Discover the Queen Cobra Wallcovering in interior mood Defy Gravity and get inspired!

 Moooi’s Museum of Extinct Animals